jasonsheh/SiteScan/README.md

 `-h or --help : help you know how to use this tool`

+`-u : detect basic information`

-`-c : get basic information and test some simple vulnerabilities`
+`-c : crawl the site to get the sitemap`

+`-w : get whois information`

 Notice: SiteScan works with python 3.x